elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 This RFC proposes a Screenshot Mode Service as a low-level plugin that allows other plugins (UI code) to make choices when the page is rendering for a screenshot.

-In most cases, the information coming from this service would help the UI code decide what should **not** be loaded: for example, the NewsFeed component and Telemetry code should not load itself when the page is rendering for screenshots.

 More background on how Reporting currently works, including the lifecycle of creating a PNG report, is here: https://github.com/elastic/kibana/issues/59396